hardyreinhold/kooliGrupid/README.md

+# kooliGrupid.

-# App designed for students to join groups and teachers to manage them.
+App designed for students to join groups and teachers to manage them.

 ## Tech stack
 Made with TypeScript/JavaScript